Kulbartsch/bars/manual.md

 in case there are negative numbers in the data a zero axis is displayed.
 By default, this is printed using the pipe "|" symbol or a vertical line.
-With the flag "-zero-symbol" this symbol can be changed.
+With the flag `-zero-symbol` this symbol can be changed.

 The default bar chart symbol "#" can easily be replaced with the `-chart-symbol` flag.
 Of course, it's possible to use any UTF8 symbol